hellosagar/android-interview-questions/README.md

 -------
 ### Explain briefly all the Android application components

- Ans - **App components** are the essential building blocks of an Android app.
+**App components** are the essential building blocks of an Android app.
 Each component is an entry point through which the system or a user can enter your app.
 There are four different types of app components :

 * **Activities** - An activity is the entry point for interacting with the user.
 It represents a single screen with a user interface.